 See the line 6 instructions for definitions.
-If you are not required to file Form 2106-EZ, enter your expenses directly on Schedule A (Form 1040), line 20.
+If vou are not required to file Form 2106-EZ. enter your expenses directly on Schedule A (Form 1040), line 20.

 Line 5.
 Generally, you may deduct only 50% of your business meal and entertainment expenses, including meals incurred while away from home on business.
-If you were an employee subject to the Department of Transportation (DOT) hours of service limits, that percentage is increased to 60% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.
+If you were an employee subject to the Department of Transportation (DOT) hours of service limits, that percentage is increased to 65% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.

-Employees subject to the DOT hours of service limits include certain air transportation employees, such as pilots, crew, dispatchers, mechanics, and control tower operators; interstate truck operators and interstate bus drivers; certain railroad employees, such as engineers, conductors, train crews, dispatchers, and control operations personnel; and certain merchant mariners.
+Employees subject to the DOT hours of service limits include certain air transportation employees, such as pilots, crew, dispatchers, mechanics, and control tower operators interstate truck operators and interstate bus drivers; certain railroad employees, such as engineers, conductors, train crews, dispatchers, and control operations personnel; and certain merchant mariners.

 Instead of actual cost, you may be able to claim the standard meal allowance for your daily meals and incidental expenses while away from your tax home overnight.
 Under this method, you deduct a specified amount, depending on where you travel, instead of keeping records of your actual meal expenses.
 However, you must still keep records to prove the time, place, and business purpose of your travel.
-See Pub.
-463 to figure your deduction using the standard meal allowance.